m4b/scroll/README.md

 ### Deriving `Pread` and `Pwrite`

-Scroll implements a custom derive that can provide `Pread` and `Pwrite` implementations for your types.
+Scroll implements a custom derive that can provide `Pread` and `Pwrite` implementations for your structs.

 ``` rust
 #[macro_use]